 Analyzing New Oriental Education's Unusual Options Activity

-New Oriental Education (NYSE:EDU) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $6.27 following the option alert.
+Shares of New Oriental Education (NYSE:EDU) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $6.29.

 - Sentiment: BEARISH